-The amounts in this table are representative of the information contained in the MCQ.
-The values were based on the market value of MNRI on May 31st plus additional MNRI contributions by the Town of \$26.6 million.
+^{} The amounts in this table are representative of the information contained in the MCQ.
+The values were based on the market value of MNRI on May 31st and the Municipality will not make additional contributions or drawdown MNRI at this time.
 The investment plan will be implemented based on the allocation weights above.
 The dollar value of investments noted in Table 3 may change due to market movements.

-Allocations to ONE Prudent Investment Program funds and products appropriate for Whitby's circumstances will be used for each Outcome.
-The Description of these Outcomes, ONE Prudent Investment Program funds and the asset allocations for each Outcome are shown in Appendix B. Note that Whitby holds \$6 million in securities In-Kind which represent a portion of MNRI.
-When these securities mature (in several years) the proceeds will be invested in the investment Outcomes in keeping with the Plan at the time of maturity.
-Some of these securities can be called by the issuer prior to maturity, so there is some level of uncertainty about the ultimate maturity of the In-Kind securities.
+Allocations to ONE Prudent Investment Program funds and products appropriate for Muskoka's circumstances will be used for each Outcome.
+The description of these Outcomes, ONE Prudent Investment Program funds and the asset allocations for each Outcome are shown in Appendix B.

+6.3 Cash Outcome